pudly/schmopera-hugo/content/articles/what-im-seeing-this-week.md

 ---
-title: What I'm seeing this week
+title: "What I&#039;m seeing this week"
 ---

 This weekend, I'm going to see more stuff.